tdebaets/wertweak/README.md

 - WerTweak forces WER to notify the user of *all* crashes, even if they occur in invisible background processes.
 Furthermore, it unsets certain internal flags set by WER in case a 'special' process (such as `explorer.exe`) crashes, so that these crashes are also reported to the user.

-- With WerTweak installed, WER displays the same old-style crash reporting dialog as in previous versions of Windows, meaning that detailed crash information is shown again.
+- With WerTweak installed, WER displays the same old-style crash reporting dialog as in previous versions of Windows, meaning that detailed crash information is shown again ([example](Images/crashreport-after.png?raw=true)).

 Obtaining the source code
 -------------------------